 President of the International Science Council

 Chair of The Elders; Patron of the International Science Council, Patron of the Institute of Human Rights and Business; former President of Ireland; former UN High Commissioner for Human Rights

 Albert van Jaarsveld

-Director General and CEO of the International Institute for Applied Systems Analysis
+Director General of the International Institute for Applied Systems Analysis